Pre Doctoral Internship in Psychology

 The UCS pre-doctoral internship in Psychology is fully accredited by the American Psychological Association.
 This program participates in the APPIC Match (program matching number 161211) and abides by all APPIC Match policies.

-This internship site agrees to abide by the APPIC Policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant prior to Uniform Notification Day.
+This internship site abides by the APPIC Policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant prior to Uniform Notification Day.
 For additional information concerning APPIC policies you may view the website at http://www.appic.org/.

-UCS psychology internship expects interns to work 40-45 hours per week.
-There are times when demand for services increase and interns provide additional hours consistent with overall expectations of UCS staff.
+UCS psychology interns are expected to work 40-45 hours per week.
+Clinical demands ebb and flow with the nature of students presenting during the academic year.
+Interns may provide additional clinical hours, consistent with overall expectations of UCS staff, when demand is greater.
 Psychology interns are asked to keep a log of their clinical hours.
 Below is a delineation of weekly activities during internship at UCS.
-This is to be used as a guideline because individual interest and agency needs vary.
+This is to be used only as a guideline as intern’s interests and agency needs determine actual hours spent.

 Application and Selection

-University Counseling Services predoctoral internship begins August 10, 2013 and ends August 9, 2014.
+University Counseling Services pre-doctoral internship begins August 10, 2014 and ends August 9, 2015.
 Applicants must have completed all required course work in a doctoral program in clinical or counseling psychology.
 This work must include four semesters of supervised practicum experience.

 - APPIC Application for Psychology Internships